 Customer Segmentation Analysis

-Since the early 1960s, marketing researchers began using K-means and hierarchical clustering algorithms to model market segments; these techniques are considered the more traditional approaches, but still have applicability today.
-Since then many more advanced techniques have been applied to segmentation such as evolutionary algorithm, kernel methods, rough set, Taguchi method, multidimensional scaling, random forest, RFM analysis, bagged clustering, etc. These techniques work better with consumer data with complex patterns.
-Prior to model input, the data may need to be pre-processed to fit the model of choice.
+Certain analytical techniques (e.g., clustering) work better in identifying complex patterns in consumer data .
+Prior to model input, the data will need to be pre-processed to fit the model of choice.
 Generally, multiple modeling approaches are used and may even be combined into an ensemble model; the results are then evaluated for performance and the best model is selected.

-Results of the clustering method will produce more meaningful segments, and possibly sub-segments, with homogenous characteristics of consumers.
+Results of a clustering model for example may produce more meaningful segments, and possibly sub-segments, with homogenous characteristics of consumers if the data is properly selected and prepared.
 These homogeneous consumer characteristics could include demographic, geographic, psychographic, behavioral, cultural, generational similarities.
-In addition to defining homogenous characteristics related to the needs and preferences of each segment, business metrics such as total sales, profitability, return rates, and customer defection will be associated with the consumer groups.
+In addition to defining homogenous characteristics related to the needs and preferences of each segment, business metrics such as total sales, profitability, return rates, and customer defection can be associated with the consumer groups.

 In line with characterizing the consumer segments is understanding their behavior.
 Part of this analysis involves churn modeling with the segmentation groups as an input variable; it’s purpose is to identify customers at increased risk of voluntary churn and identify early churn signals.
-Churn prediction is useful in retail since acquiring a new customer costs 5 times higher than the cost of retaining a current customer.
+Churn prediction is useful in the consumer sector since a good rule of thumb is that acquiring a new customer costs 5 times higher than the cost of retaining a current customer.

-Models that are used to predict and analyze customer churn include decision trees, neural networks, linked Bayesian networks to structural equation models, logistic regression, Particle Swarm Optimization (PSO), survival analysis.
-The churn models that are built in the analysis are evaluated for performance metrics and the best performing model is selected.
-It is important to evaluate the models’ performance for pre-leave so the company can deploy retention efforts prior to the customer dropping.
+The churn models that are built in the analysis are evaluated against standardized performance metrics to determine their usefulness.
+It is important to evaluate the models’ performance for customers and accounts prior to their departure so the company can deploy retention efforts prior to defection.

-Techniques such as frequent pattern mining, association rule mining, and sequential pattern mining algorithms can accomplish this for cross-sell and up-sell efforts.
-A seasonality analysis is usually also important to determine at what times products were purchased most frequently in each segment.
-Insights from this analysis can provide the company with customer-centric recommendations that will enable the business to create marketing strategies tailored to the different segments.
+Various modeling techniques can provide visibility to cross-sell and up-sell efforts.
+A seasonality analysis is also important to determine at what times products were purchased most frequently in each segment.
+Insights from this analysis can provide the company with customer-centric recommendations that will enable the business to create marketing strategies tailored to the different segments and times of the year.